Eleonora

 Digitized 135mm film negatives, serving as the source images for In the Light of a Miracle.

-In the Light of a Miracle is part of a broader artistic research that investigates the spiritual dimension of - and in - photography, understood not in a confessional sense, but as a realm of attention, questioning, and relation to the real.
-The project approaches landscape as a symbolic field, taking the garden as a site of revelation and responsibility.
+In the Light of a Miracle forms part of a broader artistic research into the spiritual dimension of, and within photography.
+This spirituality is not confessional, but grounded in attention, inquiry, and relation to the real.
+The landscape is approached as a symbolic field, and the garden as a locus of revelation and responsibility: a bounded yet permeable territory where tangible geography meets an invisible dimension informed by the systems of belief that shape how we dwell upon the earth.

 Digitized 135mm film negatives, serving as the source images for In the Light of a Miracle.

-Light occupies a central position, both technically and conceptually.
-It is light that generates the images, but also that gradually consumes them, activating a process of continuous transformation.
-The works are analogue solar prints based on iron salts, subsequently subjected to a toning process using vegetal materials sourced from an antotypic garden cultivated by the artist.
-The organic matter reacts with the photosensitive base, producing unstable hues and tonal variations destined to evolve slowly over time.
+The first exhibition form of In the Light of a Miracle positioned light at the heart of both conception and realization.
+It is the element that generates the images and, simultaneously, gradually transforms them, initiating a slow process of continuous evolution.
+The works in this presentation were analogue solar prints based on iron salts, subsequently subjected to a toning process using vegetal materials sourced from an antotypic garden cultivated by the artist herself.
+The organic matter reacts with the photosensitive base, producing delicate, unstable hues and tonal variations that continue to evolve over time.

 In the Light of a Miracle